zarf-dev/zarf/docs/2-the-zarf-cli/100-cli-commands/zarf_bundle_deploy.md

 ## Options

 ```
+  -c, --confirm              Confirms bundle deployment without prompting.
+ONLY use with bundles you trust.
+Skips prompts to review SBOM, configure variables, select optional components and review potential breaking changes.
   -h, --help                 help for deploy
   -s, --set stringToString   Specify deployment variables to set on the command line (KEY=value) (default [])
 ```